Buyers will expect to see the documents that back up the claims made in your business for sale advertisement.

 You should prepare all your documents as early in the process as possible to avoid losing buyer interest while you scramble to put documents together.

 Once you starting receiving requests for further information within your Bizdaq Seller Dashboard you can choose which of your documents that you would like to share.
 It might be that you feel more comfortable meeting a potential buyer before sending your documents.
 You are in full control with Bizdaq.

-Buyers will conduct an investigation into your business once you have accepted an offer and a signed letter of intent.
+Buyers will investigate your business once you have accepted an offer and a signed letter of intent.
 This process is known as due diligence.

 Buyers will be interested in your financials, business operations, relevant contracts, assets and legal documents.

 Below we have highlighted an overview of the documents you may need to prepare for the buyer depending on your business and the buyer's requirements.